 German Partnership for Sustainable Textiles (Textilbündnis)

 Since 2015, we have played an active role in sharing best practice and developing the agenda of the German Federal Government’s Partnership for Sustainable Textiles.
 This multi-stakeholder initiative seeks to improve social, economic and environmental outcomes across garment industry supply chains.
-In 2017, as part of our commitment to the partnership, we submitted our roadmap with specific goals.
+In 2018, as part of our commitment to the partnership, we updated our roadmap and progress toward our stated goals.

 |Collaboration or partnership||Since||Role|